Back To Top

 6. Budget

-Be aware of your budget when narrowing down your search for a fairway.
+Set a realistic budget before you start shopping.
 You can go for more premium models, such as the TaylorMade Qi10 or Callaway Paradym Ai-Smoke Max or you can opt for cheaper designs like the Wilson Launch Pad.
 Whatever your budget, our guides will present you with good advice on buying a new fairway wood and offer something in your price range.

 For more great fairway wood offerings, check out our guides to the best callaway fairway woods, best Ping fairway woods, and best women's fairway woods.